The Ultimate Guide To Treadmills For Bad Knees

 By Simon Gould

 Exercise is advised for the whole population for the good it does to our fitness and overall health.
 But what if you have bad knees?
 Some exercise will aggravate a knee injury and cause more harm than good so you need to take care.
-Exercise is possible but you need to check with your regular health care professional any routine you plan to do and on what equipment.
+Exercise is possible but you need to check with your regular healthcare professional about any routine you plan to do and on what equipment.

 Just before I list them, think about what you’ll be doing on your treadmill.
-Will you be walking only, jogging or running?
+Will you be walking only, jogging, or running?
 If you’re looking to walk only, then the first few machines I’ve listed will be good enough for you and cheaper.
 The next two are good for jogging and then running.
 You need cushioning and stability and they all have that.

 This one is for walking and maybe some light jogging.
 It’s fully motorized with an incline that goes up to 10% which can be changed with the press of a button.
 It’s made by Horizon who have designed a good cushioning system that has 3 zones along the deck.
 This will cradle your knees as you walk or land if you jog.